BlackPythonDevs/blackpythondevs/how_to/create_a_local_bpd_chapter.md

-# How To Create A Local BPD Chapter
+# How to Create a Local BPD Chapter